 Follow a summer or winter reading program or join the Storywalkers’ Club at Hussey-Mayfield Memorial Public Library.
 Master your dolphin kicks at swim lessons, compete on the swim team, or rock out at the Summer Concert Series sponsored by Azionaqua Swim Club.
 Perfect your swing in a tennis tournament, or just play a casual match at Pearson Automotive Tennis Club.
 Buy tickets to a national concert, competition, or the Miss Indiana Pageant at the STAR Bank Performing Arts Center.
 Start your day with a breakfast of Rosie Style Eggs, Breakfast Burrito, or Eggs Blackstone at Rosie’s Place.
 Stuff your mouth with Sea Scallops, Shrimp & Grits, or a Brisket Sandwich at Cobblestone Zionsville.
 Dig into Italian staples like the Pesto Pleaser, Toms Pizza, or Greek Pizza at Zionsville Pizzeria.
 Or go French with entrees like the Cabillaud Roti, Bavette de Black Angus, or Magret de Canard at Auberge.

 Moving to Indianapolis?
 Extra Space Storage has plenty of storage facilities in Indianapolis and the surrounding suburbs where you can store your belongings while you move.
-Find a storage facility near you!
+Find cheap storage in Indianapolis!

 Suburb statistics from AreaVibes